coderaiser/cloudcmd/HELP.md

 [EDWARD]:                   https://github.com/cloudcmd/edward "Editor based on Ace"
 [EDWARD_KEYS]:              https://github.com/cloudcmd/edward/#hot-keys "Edward Hot keys"

 **Cloud Commander** orthodox web file manager with console and editor.
-Will help you manage the server and work with files, folders and programs in browser from any computer, mobile or tablet.
+Will help you manage the server and work with files, directories and programs in browser from any computer, mobile or tablet.

 ![Cloud Commander](/img/logo/cloudcmd.png "Cloud Commander")